PdxCodeGuild/Full-Stack-Day-Class/intro/notes/courseexpectations.md

 # Class Expectations
+Not like a high-school or CC class.
+Like being an apprentice and doing academic research.

 ## Attendance
-Class begins at 9:30 A.M. every week day and ends at 4:30 P.M.
+Each class session begins at 9:30 A.M. every week day and ends at 4:30 P.M.
 We will take an hour lunch break every day from 12:15 P.M. to 1:15 P.M.

-By taking this class, you're setting aside time to learn.
+By taking this course, you're setting aside time to learn.
 **Keep it sacred.
 I cannot stress this enough.**

-You _must_ come to every session.
+We require you to come to **96% of the sessions**.
 Missing a day here is month of a college course.
 Attendance is taken.
-If you can't be 99% sure that you'll be present for the entirety of all of the sessions, this is _not the course for you_.
+If you can't be very sure that you'll be present for more than required amount of sessions, this is _not the course for you_.
-If that might be the case, let me know _now_.

 That's totally fine!
 A bootcamp format is not the only way to learn these skills.
+If that might be the case, let me know _now_.

 With this in mind, keep a balanced life.
 Feel free to _take breaks_ during the day.